Educational support for children with medical needs

 For children with significant medical and heath needs in Herefordshire who attend mainstream schools, early years providers and further education colleges, additional funding can be requested to minimise the impact of these difficulties on their access to the curriculum.
 The application form should be completed by the education setting and the health professional who oversees the Care Plan to ensure that the provision within school is clinically appropriate in meeting the child's individual medical health needs; it is good practice to involve parents in this discussion.

 On receipt of the request for additional funding, a member of the SEN Team will visit the school to discuss the details.
-A representative of the Clinical Commissioning Group (CCG) and the responsible Local Authority officer will confirm the recommendations for the appropriate clinical provision and the funding agreed.
+A representative of the Integrated Care Board (ICB) and the responsible Local Authority officer will confirm the recommendations for the appropriate clinical provision and the funding agreed.

 Each case is considered on its individual merits but in general funding is generally awarded for 12 months.
 The education setting will need to review the provision and reapply for further funding depending on the outcome of the review.

 Children with diabetes

 For children with diabetes there is a pathway of support leading to self-management of the condition.
 In the majority of cases it is expected that children with diabetes will follow this pathway.
 However, exceptional cases will be considered on their own merit.

 Supporting young people with epilepsy - a guide for schools This guide is for people who work in schools or other educational settings.
 It provides information on supporting young people with epilepsy to ensure they are safe and included in all aspects of school life.

 Specialist equipment for children with physical difficulties or significant health needs to access their education